kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_jobs.md

 3. You can list all of the workloads in the same namespace of your job and identify the one that matches the format `<api-name>-<job-name>-<hash>`.
-   The command may look like the following:
+   You can run a command like the following:

    ```bash
    kubectl get workloads -n my-namespace | grep job-my-job